duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 **Teacher Materials**

+For Teachers:

-For Teachers: Projector for displaying videos or slides, Large sheets of paper and markers for student brainstorming,
+- Projector for displaying videos or slides
+- Large sheets of paper and markers for student brainstorming in small groups

 **Classroom Set Up**